 - Don’t be afraid to say ‘No’ when it is against the values you stand for.

 They all come from different backgrounds, their motivations and mentality will be different too.
-To deal with all this with a sane mind, you need to be emotional intelligent.
+To deal with all this with a sane mind, you need to be emotionally intelligent.